 Coercion involves an act of compulsion that overcomes the recipient’s free will and causes his or her conduct to not be of his or her own volition.
 It involves compulsion by economic, moral, or physical force, or by threat of force.
 Coercion takes place when a spouse uses undue influence or moral or economic force to compel the other spouse to execute a prenuptial agreement under circumstances which demonstrate that the signing spouse did not act of their own volition.

-In the case at bar, the Florida Court of Appeal ruled that the prenuptial agreement was invalid because the Wife was experiencing emotional and physical pain from having an abortion two weeks prior to the date of the execution of the prenuptial agreement, and because of the Husband’s threat that unless the Wife signed the prenuptial agreement, she would be unable to immigrate to the United States.
+In Bates v.
+Bates, the Florida Court of Appeal ruled that the prenuptial agreement was invalid because the Wife was experiencing emotional and physical pain from having an abortion two weeks prior to the date of the execution of the prenuptial agreement, and because of the Husband’s threat that unless the Wife signed the prenuptial agreement, she would be unable to immigrate to the United States.
 Additionally, the prenuptial agreement was presented to the Wife two days prior to the wedding, and a few days prior to her appointment at the embassy to start the process for her to emigrate to the United States.

 To speak with a Wellington, Florida divorce attorney to discuss family law issues, contact the Lane Law Firm, P.A.